jellyb3e/cmpm-121-f25-d1-juliamanou/README.md

 # CMPM 121 D1 Project

-This is the starting point for your CMPM 121 D1 project.
 The goal of this project is to create a simple web application using TypeScript, Vite, and modern web development practices.

-Students should make sure to remove _this_ content from their README.md file and replace it with their own project documentation.
+This is _meese explosion factory_, a clicker game where you explode moose.
+You can purchase upgrades to speed up the factory and prosper as the world's foremost moose explosion tycoon!